grafana/loki/docs/sources/logql/log_queries/_index.md

 ### Distinct filter expression

-Distinct filter expression allows filtering log line using their original and extracted labels to filter out duplicate label values.
+Distinct filter expression allows filtering log lines using their original and extracted labels to filter out duplicate label values.

 For example the following expression: